caixiaoshun/caixiaoshun/README.md

 ### About My Work
 - 🌱 Working on **Grasseg**, a remote sensing grassland segmentation project.
-- 🏫 Recently ranked **9/243** in my major and have received postgraduate exemption.

 ### Connect With Me
 - [LinkedIn](#)